gorkemmeral/beautiful-jekyll/_posts/2018-03-06-A-B-test-significance-calculator.md

 layout: post
 title: A/B test statistical significance calculator
 image: /img/duration-graph.png
-tags: [A/B Test, Calculator, R Shiny, Product Analytics, Experiments, Hypothesis Testing, Growth Analytics, Marketing Analytics, Web Analytics, Conversion, Optimisation, p-value]
+tags: [A/B Test, Statistical Signicance Calculator, R Shiny, Product Analytics, Experiments, Hypothesis Testing, Growth Analytics, Marketing Analytics, Web Analytics, Conversion, Optimisation, p-value]
 ---

 Hypothesis (A/B test) testing is a fundamental part of product analytics.
 Product owners make decisions based on A/B test results, rather than gut feelings.
 Once we have the A/B test set up correctly and run it long enough, we want to see whether it has reached statistical significance.